-Cleo Paskal is an associate fellow in the Energy, Environment and Resources department.
+Cleo Paskal is an associate fellow in the Energy, Environment and Resources department and the Asia-Pacific Programme.
 Her research examines the increasingly strategic confluence of geopolitical, geoeconomic, and geophysical changes.

 She has consulted or briefed for a wide range of stakeholders, including the Foreign and Commonwealth Office, Royal College of Defence Studies (UK), US.
 Army War College, National Defence College (India), National Defence College (Oman), the German Foreign Office, the EU, and heads of major corporations, and security professionals from over 30 countries.

 She has been widely published and makes frequent media appearances.
 Her book, Global Warring: How Environmental, Economic, and Political Crises Will Redraw the World Map (Macmillan, 2010) has won multiple awards.

 Her most recent book is the bestselling Spielball Erde (Random House, 2012), co-authored with German TV news anchor Claus Kleber.